couchbaselabs/docs-ng/content/couchbase-devguide-2.0/creating-your-first-application.markdown

 hash that contains any views and in this case we have one view called `underage`.
 Within the view we provide the map function described above.
 We can store this to the file system as `students.json` and then write the design document to Couchbase Server using an SDK.
-Here we use the Ruby SDK:

 As a best practice we want make sure that the fields we want to include in our index actually exist.
 Therefore we have our map function within a conditional: